szrharrison/sql-relations-assessment-web-031317/README.md

 # SQL Assessment

-For this assessment, pretend we now we have a totally different website then from object relations section.
+For this assessment, pretend we now have a totally different website from the object relations section.
-Please don't base your answers on your ruby work.
+Please don't base your answers on your Ruby work.

 Here, we have a different Yelp-style application.
 We need customers, restaurants, owners, and reviews.
 How do they link up?

 ## Topics / Objectives

-+ Domain modelling
++ Domain modeling
 + has_many / belongs_to relationships
 + SQL `Select` statements
 + SQL Joins